dimikot/git-grok/README.md

 UI.
 GitHub is smart, so it automatically changes the base of the next PR to main once its old branch is auto-deleted when you merge, but if you see something unusual, just rerun `git pull --rebase && git grok`

+## Most Magic is Provided by GitHub and Git...

+To demystify `git-grok`, it's worth pointing out a list of things that it does **not** do:

+1. It does not create commits.
+2. It does not modify commits code nor anyhow change the Git tree.
+3. It does not merge pull requests.
+Does not close PRs.
+4. It does not pull.
+5. It does not produce merge conflicts.
+6. It does not add reviewers to the PRs.
+7. It does not modify PR title and description.

+All of the above is done by either Git or GitHub.

+**What `git-grok` does:** is continuously ensures that each 1 existing local commit has 1 corresponding and up-to-date PR on GitHub.
+In that direction.
+Not more, not less.

 ## What if my GitHub Actions are slow, so they take minutes to execute?